Preconstruction And Delivery

 Owners usually get the best value from shell and core construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-1. Base-building Scope Alignment
+1. Base-building Scope Alignment And Georgetown Site Civil Review

-2. Shell Procurement And Site Release Planning
+2. Shell Procurement And Site Release Planning With City Of Georgetown Permit Coordination

-3. Structure And Enclosure Execution
+3. Structure, Enclosure, And Common-area Execution

-4. Core Turnover And Future-tenant Readiness
+4. Core Turnover And Future-tenant Readiness Documentation

-Core Turnover And Future-tenant Readiness is treated as a decision gate, not a box-checking exercise.
+Core Turnover And Future-tenant Readiness Documentation is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.